 Upon moving back to Austin in 2008 we began going on our church’s Guatemalan mission trip.
 Shepherd of the Hills Presbyterian Church’s Guatemala trip has grown over the years and now supports various projects including:

-- Escuela San Bartolome in San Andrés Itzapa.
-When in San Andrés we stay at the Carmelite Convent and so now are also good friends with wonderful Carmelite sisters and Madre Marina.
+- Escuela San Bartolome (Facebook: Escuela San Bartolome) in San Andrés Itzapa.
+When in San Andrés we stay at the Carmelite Convent (Facebook: Carmelite Convent) and so now are also good friends with wonderful Carmelite sisters and Madre Marina.

 - Various additional sites around Guatemala have also partnered with our church to install and maintain Living Waters for the World clean water systems.
 You can see the system at the Escuela San Bartolome here: Water system demo in Guatelama

-- Clínica Salvatore & Salud Que Transforma in Palin, Guatemala where we conducted our first Helping Babies Breathe course.
+- Clínica Salvatore & Salud Que Transforma (Facebook: Salud Que Transforma and website: https://www.saludquetransforma.com/) in Palin, Guatemala where we conducted our first Helping Babies Breathe course.
 And the Living Water’s Team from our church’s Guatemala team has since installed a water purification system at the clinic.

-- ASCECSA in Chimaltenango, Guatemala where conducted our most recent Helping Babies Breathe course.
+- ASCECSA in Chimaltenango, Guatemala where conducted our first few Helping Babies Breathe courses and now travel to other parts of Guatemala in collaboration with ASECSA’s regional centers.